Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia

 \section{Abstract}

 Paratransit services are vital for individuals who cannot use fixed-route public transit, including those with disabilities.
 Optimizing these services is essential for transit agencies to deliver high-quality service efficiently.
-This paper introduces a constraint programming model to jointly optimize route planning and shift scheduling for paratransit operations, along with practical guidance for real-world implementation.
-A case study in Savannah, Georgia, demonstrates that the new approach is competitive with the state of the art and significantly increases the number of requests served compared to current practices.
-It is also significantly easier to implement and provides an inherently practical solution for transportation planners.
-An additional advantage is that the model allows for optimizing shifts without restricting start times to the top of the hour, yielding a further 5\% improvement in requests served when applied.
+This paper introduces a Constraint Programming (CP) model to jointly optimize route planning and shift scheduling for paratransit operations, along with practical guidance for real-world implementation.
+A case study in Savannah, Georgia, demonstrates that the new approach is competitive with a recently proposed, highly effective AI-accelerated column generation framework, and significantly increases the number of requests served compared to current practices.
+The method is also easier to implement and provides an inherently practical solution for transportation planners.
+CP further provides the flexibility to optimize schedules without requiring shifts to start exactly on the hour, yielding an additional 5\% improvement in the number of requests served.